8 Tips for Recording a Professional Voicemail Greeting

 - Follow steps 5 through 7 above.

-From clearly stating information, to matching your voicemail message to your brand and of course, practicing before you hit save, applying these tips will help you create an effective voicemail message, like one you would want to receive.
+From clearly stating information, to matching your professional voicemail greeting to your brand and of course, practicing before you hit save, applying these tips will help you create an effective voicemail message, like one you would want to receive.
 Now go ahead and get started!
 If you need some more pointers, connect with us by commenting here or on our social channels -- we're happy to help!